elpop/widget-server/README.md

         ![web widget test](https://raw.githubusercontent.com/elpop/widget-server/master/html/images/Demo/web_widget.png)

-        and the page dispaly the widgets available and how to invoke on OBS Ecamm Live, remeber to use **https** in place of **http** when use Ecamm Live.
+        And the page dispaly the widgets available and how to invoke on OBS Ecamm Live, remeber to use **https** in place of **http** when use Ecamm Live.

 ##To-Do